Postage stamps and postal history of India: Ancient and medieval India

-The postal history of India primarily began with the overland routes, stretching from Persia to India.
-What began as mere foot-tracks that more than often included fords across the mountainous streams, gradually evolved over the centuries as highways, used by traders and military envoys on foot and horses, for carriage of missives.

-The Arab influence of the Caliphate came about with the conquest of Sind by Muhammad bin Qasim in 712 A.D.
-(C.E.).
-Thereupon, the Diwan-i-Barid (or Department of Posts) established official communication across the far-flung empire.
-The swiftness of the horse messengers finds mention in many of the texts of that period.

 The first Sultan of Delhi, before the Mughals colonised India, Qutb-ud-din Aybak was Sultan for only four years, 1206–1210, but he founded the Mamluk Dynasty and created a messenger post system.
 This was expanded into the dak chowkis, a horse and foot runner service, by Alauddin Khalji in 1296.
 Sher Shah Suri (1541–1545) replaced runners with horses for conveyance of messages along the northern Indian high road, today known as the Grand Trunk Road, which he constructed between Bengal and Sindh over an ancient trade route at the base of the Himalayas, the Uttarapatha.
-He also built 1700 'serais' where two horses were always kept for the despatch of the Royal Mail Akbar introduced camels in addition to the horses and runners.
+He also built 1700 'serais' where two horses were always kept for the despatch of the Royal Mail.
+Akbar introduced camels in addition to the horses and runners.

 In the South of India, in 1672 Raja Chuk Deo of Mysore began an efficient postal service which was further improved upon by Haider Ali.